Yes, they are connected.

 Reduce Federal government expenditures, declare peace, balance the budget, let it crash … and DREAM ON!

 More of the same.
 More debt, dollars in circulation, continuing wars, and higher silver prices.
 Shirts will cost $500 instead of $1.00 in 1934 and $175.00 today.

 Option Two so what?

 Taxes increase as dollar devaluation continues.
 Can you afford higher taxes?
 Will your income rise enough to meet your increased expenses and higher taxes?
-Will Social Security and your pension pay you in mini-dollars, or micro-dollars?
+Will Social Security and your pension pay you in mini-dollars or micro-dollars?
 Can you live on pension payments denominated in micro-dollars?

 - Debt, dollars, DOW, war, silver, and shirts are connected.

 - The future may look like the 1930s – where debt killed.
-Or, more likely, it will look like the 1970s – continual price increases, stagflation, weak economy, rapidly rising gold and silver prices, and increased global stress.
+Or, more likely, it will look like the 1970s – continual price increases, stagflation, a weak economy, rapidly rising gold and silver prices, and increased global stress.

 - Do you own enough silver?

 Gary Christenson is the owner and writer for the popular and contrarian investment site Deviant Investor and the author of several books, including Fort Knox Down! and Gold Value and Gold Prices 1971 – 2021.
 He is a retired accountant and business manager with 30 years of experience studying markets, investing, and trading.
 He writes about investing, gold, silver, the economy, and central banking.